sagol-python-for-neuroscientists/course_site_2021/README.md

 General questions - both technical and Python-related - can be posted to the "Issues" tab on the top of this screen.
 I'll do my best to answer them as soon as possible.

+All classes that are held online are being held in [this Zoom link](https://zoom.us/j/780376669).

 ## Homework Assignments:

 * Assignment 1 - The full solution and grades can be found in `assignments/assignments1`.